 Cross school minors offered by NYU Schools are available to NYU Shanghai students as listed on the NYU Cross-School Minors website.
 Students who successfully complete any of those Minors will have them identified by name as a Minor on the student transcript.
+Students may not pursue a cross-school minor in a field or discipline in which NYU Shanghai already has its own minor.

+{Part VII}

-{Part VII} Course Descriptions
+Course Descriptions